jido/ebb-backup/README.md

 *

-Move "Quarter.txt" to the current folder and back it up in the repository
+Move "Quarter.txt" to the current directory and back it up

 ```
 ebb mv ../Quarter.txt .